mussa-shirazi-imply/imply-kubernetes/README.md

 ## Step3:  Deplay `postgressql`

-Postgress is use to store metadata information about druid cluster is important have running pod for postgress
+PostgreSQL is used to store metadata information about the Druid cluster.
+It is essential to have a running pod for `PostgreSQL`.

 ### apply the config map file `postgres-config.yaml`

-the config map file `postgres-config.yaml` is located in the ./postgresssql  folder .
-You can review for more detail.
-Config map is used to store user name and password for the postgress
+The config map file `postgres-config.yaml` is located in the ./postgresql folder.
+You can review it for more detail.
+The config map is used to store the username and password for PostgreSQL

 `
 kubectl apply -f postgressql/postgres-config.yaml
 `

-confirm the config map is applied
+Confirm the config map is applied:

 `
 kubectl get configmap